Preparing for a remote audit during the coronavirus pandemic

 ASQ virtual conference

 We were due to attend the annual ASQ conference this month, which has gone virtual due to the COVID-19 health crisis.
-We’ve moved our stand online so you can talk all things QHSE with our industry experts and find out how the software we offer can support you with a remote audit and beyond.
+We’ve moved our stand online so you can talk all things quality related with our industry experts and find out how our QHSE management solution can support you with a remote audit and beyond.

 Paul Simpson, CQP FCQI, ‘A Critical Time for Remote Auditing’: https://www.quality.org/knowledge/critical-time-remote-auditing